by Alex Waygood

 19/01/16: The Oxford Union votes 245 to 212 in favour of removing the statue.

-22/01/16: University College JCR votes to petition University College to rename their ‘Rhodes Computer Room’.
+22/01/16: University College JCR votes to petition University College to rename their ‘Rhodes Computer Room’ – see here and here.
 (The room was not, in fact, named after Rhodes himself, but instead named after a group of Rhodes scholars.
-Univ JCR was aware of this at the time of the vote.)
+Univ JCR was aware of this at the time of the vote.
+The college later rejected the students’ calls.)

 26/01/16: St Anne’s College MCR votes to ‘unequivocally support the aims and goals of Rhodes Must Fall movement in Oxford’.
 Just a day later, St Anne’s College JCR votes against a motion calling for a public announcement of JCR opposition to the removal of the Rhodes statue.